djspears/PaloAlto/vmseries-nat-webdb/README.md

 * DB Subnet: 192.168.4.0/24
 * NAT Subnet: 192.168.5.0/24

-The template also configures Azure's user defined routing (UDR) table to force all packets through the VM-Series firewall.
+Note: The template also configures Azure user defined routing (UDR) table to force all packets through the VM-Series firewall.
 This provides visibility to all traffic from the VM-Series dashboard and allows you to enforce advanced security policies to protect your Azure deployment.

-You can download the templates and customize them as needed.
+You can also download the templates and customize them as needed.
 To deploy them from Azure CLI use the following commands: azure login azure config mode arm azure group create -v -n <ResourceGroupName>  -l <AzureLocatioName>  -d  <DeploymentLabel>  -f azureDeploy.json  -e azureDeploy.parameters.json